Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/reading-ut-ascans.md

 # Reading A-Scans from a UT scan

-Let's take the [example file](../example-files/index.md#manual-weld-scanning-using-conventional-ultrasound-ut) provided for simple UT Manual Weld Scanning and see how we can display some A-Scans from this file.
+To learn how to display A-scan images from an .nde data file, follow the steps outlined below, which are based on this [example file](../example-files/index.md#manual-weld-scanning-using-conventional-ultrasonic-testing-ut) provided for a simple UT manual weld scan.

 Start by loading the [Setup](../../json-metadata/setup/index.md) JSON formatted dataset from the .nde file and parse it to a Python dictionary.